Does general liability insurance cover workers’ compensation? No, they are separate, but both important commercial insurance policies.

 Bodily Injury

-This could include customers, vendors, partners and other people who may come into contact with your business.
-A customer slips and falls in your restaurant or trips in your store, and breaks his ankle.
+This could include customers, vendors, partners, and other people who may come into contact with your business.
+For example, a customer slips and falls in your restaurant or trips in your store, and breaks a bone.

 Property Damage

-The policy also covers property damage if your business or employees damage the assets of a third-party in the line of work.
-For example, if your employee spills a bucket of paint in the customer’s office, your general liability policy would cover the cost of the carpet replacement.
+The policy also covers property damage if your business or employees damage the assets of a third party in the line of work.
+For instance, if your employee spills a bucket of paint in the customer’s office, your general liability policy would cover the cost of the carpet replacement.

 Personal and Advertising Injury

-Finally, general liability will also cover legal fees, court costs and damages for lawsuits that are covered by the policy.
-A competitor claims your employee’s negative comments about them have hurt business, and files a defamation lawsuit.
+General liability will also cover legal fees, court costs, and damages for lawsuits that are covered by the policy.
+It provides coverage for slander, libel, and copyright infringement.

 Is General Liability Required?